ainizzati/UniMeal/README.md

 ## 2.0 Objectives
-The primary objective of the UniMeal is:
+The primary objective of the UniMeal's security enhancement is:
-- To provide wide-range of food selection to IIUM student within one centralised platform
-- To enhance order efficiency and convenience for food ordering around IIUM.
-- To support IIUM community and collaboration on promoting student-run cafeteria on campus.
-- To support the student in effectively managing their food expenses.
+1. To improve input handling and validation
+2. To strengthen authentication mechanisms
+3. To enforce proper authorization and access control
+4. To prevent client-side and server-side attacks such as XSS and CSRF
+5. To secure database interactions and prevent SQL injection
+6. To enhance file security and prevent unauthorized file access or leakage
+7. To align the web application with industry best practices for web application security.

 ## 3.0 Features and Functionalities